-For these developments to take place Dean Gardens will be closed in early Summer 2020 and a new improved Dean Gardens will re-open in 2021.
+For these developments to take place Dean Gardens is likely to close in autumn 2020 and a new improved Dean Gardens will re-open in 2021.
 However you can still enjoy nearby parks such as Walpole Park, Drayton Green and Lammas Park, as well others in Ealing during this closure.

 You can also introduce a PlayStreet to your neighbourhood.
 PlayStreets provide a great chance to bring a real sense of community spirit to the whole street.
 Find out more or email firstname.lastname@example.org, for more information.

 New play area